 Varsity Maine Football Honor Roll, Nov.
 12

 Nov.
-12—JONAH BARSTOW, Kennebunk — Barstow rushed for three touchdowns and kicked a 31-yard field goal as the Rams defeated Massabesic, 36-17, in the Class B South championship game.
+13—JONAH BARSTOW, Kennebunk — Barstow rushed for three touchdowns and kicked a 31-yard field goal as the Rams defeated Massabesic, 36-17, in the Class B South championship game.

 Wyatt Benoit, Thornton Academy: The senior quarterback rushed for 189 yards on 17 carries in the Trojans' 21-13 victory over Bonny Eagle in the Class A South title game.
 Benoit ran for touchdowns of 61 and 63 yards and caught a short pass for another score.